kaidez/kaidez.com/_drafts/2015-07-28-custom-click-to-tweet-button.md

     getPostLink = window.location.href;
 {% endprism %}

 Three variables are defined in a single var pattern.
-Using the id attributes for bot the `<h2>` and `<a>` tags just discussed, we're referencing them inside the first two JavaScript variables called `getPostTitle` and `linkElement`.
+Using the id attributes for both the `<h2>` and `<a>` tags just discussed, we're referencing each one with the first two JavaScript variables, respectively named `getPostTitle` and `linkElement`.

 The third variable, `getPostLink`, stores whatever URL is in the browser's address bar on page-load.
 {% prism javascript %}